|

 End Door Baggage Car 4473.
 Contained a small Bellis &

-Morcom generator to supply the train with electricity, powered
+Morcom vertical steam engine driving a 75KW 40 to 75 volt generator to supply the train with electricity.
+This was powered

 by steam from the locomotive.
 Also contained a set of six floodlights